vmware-tanzu/velero/design/move-plugin-repos.md

 ### Design code changes and considerations

-To be decided: what naming convention do we use for name spacing each plugin?
-Some options:
+The naming convention to use for name spacing each plugin will be `velero.io`, since they are currently maintained by the Velero team.

-- prefix it with the same name as the provider: `aws.io/aws`, `azure.io/azure`. `gcp.io/gcp`.
-- leave it with the `velero.io` namespace, since it is maintained by the Velero team.

 Install dep

-Question: are there any places outside the plugins where we depend on the cloud-provider SDKs? can we eliminate those dependencies too?
-Answer: still researching.
-Some data points:
+Question: are there any places outside the plugins where we depend on the cloud-provider SDKs? can we eliminate those dependencies too? x

 - the `restic` package uses the `aw`.
 SDK to get the bucket region for the AWS object store (https://github.com/carlisia/velero/blob/32d46871ccbc6b03e415d1e3d4ad9ae2268b977b/pkg/restic/config.go#L41)
 - could not find usage of the cloud provider SDKs anywhere else.